YadiBelly/IOS_Prework24/README.md

 Submitted by: Yadisa Belliard

-<strong>IOS101-Prework</strong> is an app that shows a few static labels and allows user to change the background color of the screen to a random color on press of a button.
+<strong>IOS101-Prework</strong> is an app that displays several fixed labels and enables users to alter the screen's background color to a random hue by pressing a button.

 Time spent: 2.0 hours spent in total